mfussenegger/nvim-lint/README.md

 local groups = { 'lnum', 'col', 'code', 'message' }
 ```

+The captures in the pattern correspond to the group at the same position.

+### severity

-- severity: A mapping from severity codes to diagnostic codes
+A mapping from severity codes to diagnostic codes

 ``` lua
 default_severity = {